dwdas9/home/articles/DevOps/MovingADF_Dev_To_PROD.md

 # Moving Azure Data Factory (ADF) from Development to Production using CI/CD with GitHub and Azure DevOps

 Moving your Azure Data Factory (ADF) from a development environment to production can be a smooth process if you use Continuous Integration and Continuous Deployment (CI/CD).
-In this guide, we will see how to do it using GitHub and Azure DevOps.
+In this guide, we will see how to do it using both GitHub and Azure DevOps.

 ## Using GitHub